swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 #### BFS + shortest path

-implementations with additinal finding distance from the start and a path, and important note here is that here we are discussing graph without weights.
-If we want to find the shortest distance for a graph with weights we need to consider another algorithm which is Dijktstra.
+Implementations with additional finding distance from the start and a path, and an important note here is that here we are discussing graphs without weights.
+If we want to find the shortest distance for a graph with weights, we need to consider another algorithm which is Dijktstra.

 ```swift